ernes7/ernes7/README.md

 # Hi, I’m Ernesto

-I’m a full stack software engineer who enjoys building tools that make life easier.
+I’m a software engineer who enjoys building tools that make life easier.
 Most of my work is in Django and React, but I also work a lot with AWS, automation, and cloud services to keep projects reliable and scalable.

 Right now I’m: